 Jimmy Stewart’s Poem About His Dog Bo.
 Johnny Carson and everybody in the audience was crying at the end of Jimmy’s touching poem.

 Justin and Emily: The Proposal.
-This 32 minute video of Justin’s proposal has had 8 million views in its first four months on Youtube.
+This 32 minute video of Justin’s elaborate proposal has had 11,594,063 views as of July 23, 2017.
 Justin is a professional film maker who used his skills to document his proposal to Emily.
 It is very creative and touching.
 I’ve watched this video many times and have enjoyed it every time.

 Noelle & Ryland